It is a common presumption that the driver of the following car is always at fault, but this is not always the case.

 The Driver Who Rear-Ends the Car in Front

 The tailing driver is generally found to be negligent for a rear-end collision in the following situations:

 - Tailgating – Drivers are required to maintain a safe distance between their car and the car in front of them.
 A safe distance gives adequate time to stop or turn to avoid a crash.
 According to the Missouri Driver’s Manual, use the “three-second rule” to measure your distance from the car in front of you.
 Choose an object ahead and slowly count to three as the vehicle in front of you passes it.
 If your vehicle reaches the object before you finish counting, you are following too close.

 - Distracted driving – It is difficult for a distracted driver to maintain a safe following distance.
 Distraction can be caused by using a cell phone, eating, or other activities.
 A few seconds of distraction can lead to a rear-end collision.

-- Over speeding – Speeding increases stopping distance.
+- Speeding – Speeding increases stopping distance.
 When a lead car needs to slow down, the tailing car may not have enough room to avoid a collision.
 The faster the tailing car is moving, the more serious the injuries.